 I had a hard time describing the scent.
 There is added fragrance as the second last item on the ingredient list so whatever it is, it’s at least partly artificial.
 To me, it is subtle and lightly floral.
 There is no hanbang characteristic to it and barely can I detect any herbal tones.
 To be honest, I actually don’t even notice it.

 In terms of application, I used this as the last step of my routine day and night until finished before posting this review.
-It applies nicely with plenty of slip and absorbs fully without any sense of tackiness or oily residue.
+It applies nicely and absorbs fully without any sense of tackiness or oily residue.
 From memory, it reminds me a little of the Thank You Farmer True Water Light Gel Cream in that its texture, application and moisturising ability are all very similar.
 I loved the gel cream so you can probably guess where this is going.

 Looking at the ingredient list and the product claims, I expected brightening to occur, my tone to become more uniform.
 The product suggests Ginseng and Orchid Extracts are responsible for this effect in the cream however, their concentrations appear too insignificant to make any noticeable impact.
 I identified Niacinamide as the key ingredient likely to be responsible for this effect.
 Even though it is as high up as third in the list, I didn’t observe brightening at all.
 I can’t confirm any tone change while using this cream.